elem01/V-0.19/How-to-install-motor-temperature-sensor.md

 The firmware shows on LCD3 the motor temperature (this is optional) and can also reduce linearly the motor current while the motor temperature increases (this is optional).

 NOTE: to use this motor temperature sensor you will loose the possibility to use the throttle.

-(If you can't/won't install the sensor then a useful diagnostic is the [non-reversible temperature label](https://nz.rs-online.com/web/p/temperature-sensitive-labels/7799772/) This permanently changes showing the maximum temperature)
+A useful diagnostic is the [non-reversible temperature label](https://nz.rs-online.com/web/p/temperature-sensitive-labels/7799772/).
+This permanently changes color showing the maximum temperature *ever* reached.

 The sensor used is the [LM35](http://www.ti.com/lit/ds/symlink/lm35.pdf) that is very popular and easy buy online like on Ebay.
 It is also very simple to interface with the TSDZ2 motor controller, where just 3 wires need to be connected (please see the information bellow).